openwdl/wdl/versions/draft-3/SPEC.md

 }
 ```

-An implementation of the `read_lines()` function must read at least 128k of data from the file but may read more.
-Users attempting to read more than this can run into portability issues across implementations.
+If the entire contents of the file can not be read for any reason, the calling task or workflow will be considered to have failed.

 ## Array[Array[String]] read_tsv(String|File)